Personal data policy

 Other right holders: For other right holders, the legal basis for our processing is our legal obligation under the provisions of the Danish Copyright Act on extended collective licence, according to which we are also required to manage disbursements to right holders that are not members of our Organisation.

-In other contexts, for example, when we receive personally identifiable information about productions that have been shown on TV, the legal basis is either agreements concluded or our legitimate interest in being able to comply with the provisions of the Copyright Act on extended collective licence and in providing correct copyright management.
+In other contexts, for example, when we receive personally identifiable information about productions that have been shown on TV, the legal basis is either agreements concluded or our legitimate interest in being able to comply with the provisions of the Copyright Act on extended collective license and in providing correct copyright management.

 When you receive our newsletter, your consent constitutes the legal basis.
 You are entitled to withdraw your consent at any time.
 Withdrawal of consent does not, however, affect any data processing that has taken place prior to your withdrawal of the consent.